Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

 where $\mat{F}\in\mathbb{R}^{n\times c}$ is the pseudo class label matrix.
-The $\ell_{2,1}$-norm loss function is imposed since it is robust to outliers among all data instances and $\ell_{2,1}$-norm regularization selects features across all $c$ pseudo class labels with joint sparsity.
-Then AUMFS uses spectral clustering on the affinity matrix from different views to learn the shared pseudo class labels.
-Specifically, for the data matrix $\mat{X}_{i}$ in each view, they first build an affinity matrix $\mat{S}_{i}$ based on the data similarity on that view and get the the corresponding laplacian matrix $\mat{L}_{i}$.
-Then it aims to learn the pseudo class label matrix by considering the spectral clustering from all views:
+The $\ell_{2,1}$-norm loss function is imposed since it is robust to outliers and $\ell_{2,1}$-norm regularization selects features across all $c$ pseudo class labels with joint sparsity.
+Then AUMFS uses spectral clustering on an affinity matrix from different views to learn the shared pseudo class labels.
+For the data matrix $\mat{X}_{i}$ in each view, it first builds an affinity matrix $\mat{S}_{i}$ based on the data similarity on that view and gets the corresponding Laplacian matrix $\mat{L}_{i}$.
+Then it aims to learn the pseudo class label matrix by considering the spectral clustering from all views.
+Integrating it with Eq.~(\ref{eq:AUMFS-obj1}), we have the following objective function:

-where the contribution of each feature for the joint spectral clustering is balanced by a nonnegative weight $\lambda_{i}$ and the summation of all $\lambda_{i}$ equals 1.
-By combining the objective function in Eq.~(\ref{eq:AUMFS-obj1}) and Eq.~(\ref{eq:AUMFS-obj2}) together, the final objective function of AUMFS which jointly performs pseudo class label learning and feature selection is as follows:
+where the contribution of each view for the joint spectral clustering is balanced by a nonnegative weight $\lambda_{i}$ and the summation of all $\lambda_{i}$ equals 1. $\beta$ is a parameter to balance the contribution of spectral clustering and feature selection.

-Through optimizing the objective function in Eq.~(\ref{eq:AUMFS-obj}) we could obtain the feature coefficient matrix $\mat{W}$.
-AUMFS takes a commonly accepted way to rank all features according to the value of $\|\mat{W}(i,:)\|_{2}^{2}$ in a descending order and return the top ranked features.